Kush-Prajapati/Barless/README.md

 # Barless

-Remove gesture bar but keep the system and keyboard gap
+Remove gesture bar but keep the system and keyboard gap.

 ## Compatibility

-Android 10 AOSP roms only
+Android 10 AOSP roms only.

 ## Why?